Why is Lena Dunham Naked on GIRLS?

 Such a radical thought that Mr. Malloy couldn’t even imagine it.

-Posted on January 22, 2014, in body image, feminism, objectification, psychology, sex, sexism, women and tagged body image, feminism, HBO Girls, Lena Dunham, objectification, psychology, sex, sexism, Tim Molloy, women.
+Posted on January 22, 2014, in body image, feminism, objectification, psychology, sex and sexuality, sexism, women and tagged body image, feminism, HBO Girls, Lena Dunham, objectification, psychology, sex and sexuality, sexism, Tim Molloy, women.
 Bookmark the permalink.
 27 Comments.